dinstone/focus/README.md

 # What
-**Focus** is a lightweight RPC framework.
-It enables quick and easy development of RPC applications.
-It greatly simplifies RPC programming.
+**Focus** is the next generation cross language lightweight RPC framework.
+It can quickly and easily develop microservice applications, which greatly simplifies RPC programming.

 # Features
 ## Design Idea